Find AA Meetings in Arkansas

-Arkansas's AA community spans 101 cities with meetings held daily at churches, community centers, and online.
-Whether you're searching for AA meetings near you, looking for a specific meeting type, or exploring online AA meetings and AA Zoom meetings across Arkansas, our directory connects you with local AA groups ready to welcome newcomers and support long-term recovery.
+Arkansas's AA community includes 286 meetings across 103 cities, held daily at churches, community centers, and online.
+Whether you're looking for a meeting near you, a specific format, or an online or Zoom option anywhere in Arkansas, this directory lists local AA groups that are open to newcomers and people at every stage of recovery.

 Throughout Little Rock and across the Ozarks, Arkansas AA meetings bring neighbors together for recovery in natural settings and city centers alike.